fiftee15n/Bajar-Sadaai/README.md

-# BAJAR Sadaai
+# Bajar Sadaai

-BAJAR Sadaai is a mobile application that delivers fresh fruits and vegetables directly from farmers to consumers.
+Bajar Sadaai is a mobile application that delivers fresh fruits and vegetables directly from farmers to consumers.
 The app aims to support local farmers by providing a platform to sell their produce directly to end-users, ensuring fresh, quality products for consumers while promoting fair trade practices.

 ## 📲 Features
 - **Field Team Operations:** Field team members check product quality, purchase from farmers, and send produce to the central team.